 Output above shows that we have one network interface with name “enp0s3”.

-To check the network information like IP address, Subnet etc for the interfaces, use ‘ip addr show‘ command
+To display current IP address and Subnet etc for the interfaces, use ‘ip addr show‘ command

 $ ip addr show or $ ip a s

-This will show network information related to all interfaces available on our system, but if we want to view same information for single interface, command is
+This will show network information related to all interfaces available on our system, but if we want to view same information for a particular interface, command is

 where enp0s3 is the name of the interface.

-We can also set standard broadcast address along with IP address by using the following command,
+We can also set standard broadcast address along with IP address by using the following ip command,

 As shown in the above example, we can also use ‘brd’ in place on ‘broadcast’ to set broadcast ip address.

-If we want to flush or remove the assigned IP from interface, then the beneath ip command
+If we want to flush or remove the assigned ip address from the interface, then run beneath command

 To add an alias i.e. assign more than one IP to an interface, execute below command

-Checking routing information shows us the route a packet will take to reach the destination.
-To check the network routing information, execute the following command,
+View your routing table with ‘ip route show’.
+Route table and default gateway information shows us the route a packet will take to reach the destination.

 ARP, short for ‘Address Resolution Protocol‘ , is used to convert an IP address to physical address (also known as MAC address) & all the IP and their corresponding MAC details are stored in a table known as ARP cache.

-To view entries in ARP cache i.e. MAC addresses of the devices connected in LAN, the IP command used is
+Use ‘ip neigh‘ to list the entries in ARP cache i.e. MAC addresses of the devices connected in LAN.

 To delete an ARP entry, the command used is